ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 	- `void func(int arr[]);` is the same as `void func(int *arr);`
 	- There is no special syntax in c++ for pass by value for an array argument.

+- If the argument type is small, then do pass by value.
+- If the argument type is large(Greater than 8 bytes), and you don't want to modify, then use `const type& name` as an argument.

 ### [Optional arguments](#c)
 - Everything after the first optional arguments must also be optional arguments.